PetrMokrov/VonNeuman_machine/README.md

 ## About

-This project includes realisation of Virtual Machine, based on Von Neuman architecture concept.
+This project includes realisation of a Virtual Machine, based on Von Neuman architecture concept.
 The VM is implemented on python.

 ## Usage